Webs and canonical bases in degree two: Tableau-to-web map: standard case

-To understand the constructions in this section, the reader need only know that there are certain diagrammatic moves on web diagrams which induce linear relations between web invariants \cite{CKM,FLL}.
-In our set of conventions, these moves are contraction of bivalent vertices, bigon removal, dipole removal, and the square move, see \cite[Section 6]{FLL} for a discussion.
+To understand the constructions in the current section, the reader need only know that there are certain diagrammatic moves on web diagrams which induce linear relations between web invariants \cite{CKM,FLL}.
+In our set of conventions, these moves are contraction of bivalent vertices, bigon removal, dipole removal, and the square switch move, see \cite[Section 6]{FLL} for a discussion.

 \begin{example} The simplest example of an ${\rm SL}_k$ web is a claw graph with one interior white vertex joined to $k$ distinct boundary vertices each by an edge of multiplicity one.
 Letting $I$ denote the subset of boundary vertices which are used in this claw graph, the corresponding web invariant is the Pl\"ucker coordinate $\Delta_I \in \mathbb{C}[{\rm Gr}(k,n)]$. \end{example}